Updated 4th August 2025

-I love the simplicity of a Victoria sandwich.
-Soft sponge layers, sandwiched together with raspberry jam and topped with a generous sprinkle of caster sugar, makes this a splendid, no frills, yet extremely delicious, classic bake!
+I LOVE the simplicity of a Victoria sponge cake.
+Soft sponge layers, sandwiched together with REALLY good raspberry jam and topped with a generous sprinkle of caster sugar, makes this no frills classic bake a firm favourite of mine!

-Gluten free Victoria sandwich is a perfect place to start if you’re new to gf baking, as It’s quick and easy to make; thanks to the simplicity of the rather wonderful, all in one method.
-It’s also one of those super base recipes that can be used to make many other delicious cakes too.
-I’ve added a few suggestions at the bottom of the page.
+Gluten free Victoria sponge cake is the perfect place to start if you’re new to gluten free baking, as It’s quick and easy to make – thanks to the simplicity of the rather wonderful all in one method.
+It’s also one of those super base recipes that can be adapted in so many ways, making it the ideal recipe to use to create other magnificent gluten free bakes.
+I’ve popped a few suggestions at the bottom of the page.

 I’ve revisited this recipe a few times over the years, as I felt I wasn’t letting it shine as brightly as it should.
 So now, with fresh pictures and a few tiny tweaks, it’s all good to go and and ready for you to give it a whirl.

-Happy baking, and hope you thoroughly enjoy tucking into this delightful cake!
+Happy baking, and hope you thoroughly enjoy tucking into this delightful gluten free Victoria sponge cake!

 Ingredients